-One former participant had the following to report on the Winchester meal plan: "We received a lump sum per week, which was almost impossible to spend, especially since, as international students, we traveled a lot on the weekends....
+One former participant had the following to report on the Winchester meal plan: "We received a lump sum per week, which if you are travelling during weekends was hard to spend.
 The money each week was on a use-it-or-lose-it basis...."